 Internal Control, Risk Management, Irregularities: Management of EU Funds

-This workshop will provide a platform for exchange of practices on EU requirements to ensure effective spending of money from the EU budget through structural, cohesion funds and EU external assistance (IPA II and ENI).
-It will address the elements of management and control systems of operational programs, including exploring the functions and bodies involved in the management and control of the EU funds; need for internal control systems, performance of risk management systems; arrangements for auditing the functioning of the system; and reporting and monitoring irregularities.
+This workshop provided a platform for exchange of practices on EU requirements to ensure effective spending of money from the EU budget through structural, cohesion funds and EU external assistance (IPA II and ENI).
+It addressed the elements of management and control systems of operational programs, including exploring the functions and bodies involved in the management and control of the EU funds; need for internal control systems, performance of risk management systems; arrangements for auditing the functioning of the system; and reporting and monitoring irregularities.

-As most of the EU budget is executed by country authorities through shared management, we will explore what functions and roles national authorities involved in management of the EU funds need to have in place.
+As most of the EU budget is executed by country authorities through shared management, we explored what functions and roles national authorities involved in management of the EU funds need to have in place.

 Effective and working internal control system is connected to the prevention and detection of irregularities.
-We will specifically address preventive and corrective measures against irregularities, fraud risk assessment, reporting and monitoring irregularities, and explore the EU requirements to mitigate risk of fraud, role of European Anti-Fraud Office (OLAF), and meaning of anti-fraud strategies.
+We specifically addressed preventive and corrective measures against irregularities, fraud risk assessment, reporting and monitoring irregularities, and explore the EU requirements to mitigate risk of fraud, role of European Anti-Fraud Office (OLAF), and meaning of anti-fraud strategies.
 Control framework (COSO), European Commission’s integrated Internal Control & Risk Management (ICRM) model, and principles and application of risk management will also be addressed.
-We will also look into audit arrangements both on national and EU level.
+We also looked into audit arrangements both on national and EU level.

 - EU budget, EU funds, and principles of shared management

 - Financial management of money from the EU budget

 What were the benefits

 Experienced practitioners from managing authorities, central finance and contracting units, and audit authorities facilitated this workshop.
 Workshop participants benefited from concrete experience and examples.
 This workshop was equally relevant for pre-accession countries and EU member states.